World News

 Military conflicts, both internal and between neighboring countries, can lead to starvation.
 These conflicts can destroy crops.
 Government money is directed at funding the conflict at the expense of the starving people.
 Funds are diverted from social and economic development.
 Military conflicts can also result in the displacement of large groups of people, removing them from their farms and their way of life.
 People can end up in refugee camps, completely dependent on relief aid.

 Historically, certain areas of the world have had a high prevalence of hunger and starvation.
-These areas are the central region of South America, large areas of East, Central, Southern Africa, and South Asia regions.
+These areas are the central region of South America and large areas of East, Central, Southern Africa, and South Asia regions.
 As of 2006, the current hot spots, those areas which are suffering the greatest degree of starvation, are as follows:

 Niger: